amywzhou/DH110-AMYZ/assignment05/lowfidelityprototype.md

 > James Lee is a private chef and the father of a six year old son.
 James has very little free time, but wants to start contributing to the sustaiable communities cause becasue he is aware that his profession as a personal chef has a direct impact on the issue and he wants to make sure the world is habitable when his son is older.
 James is looking for a tool that will allow him to 1) find information in a centralized place, 2) find action items that are applicable to his available resources, and 3) be habitual in his sustainable efforts.

 #### Features/Purpose of Low Fidelity Prototype
-This low fidelity prototype should be able to accomplish the tasks for both personas, in order to cover a range of needs and technical skills.
+The purpose of a low fidelity prototype is to create an early rendition of the project to see how feasible the anticipated design is.
+The prototype will provide insight on the usability of the features and the validity of the concepts being added.
+My particular low fidelity prototype should be able to accomplish the tasks for both personas, in order to show how easily my feature designs are able to be used.

 **Task 1: Social Platform** (Stephany's usage scenario)
 > This task is a series of mini-tasks that serve the greater purpose of building a social network.